Observational error: Science and experiments

 Some errors are not clearly random or systematic such as the uncertainty in the calibration of an instrument.

-Random errors or statistical errors in measurement lead to measurable values being inconsistent between repeated measurements of a constant attribute or quantity are taken.
+Random errors or statistical errors in measurement lead to measurable values being inconsistent between repeated measurements of a constant attribute or quantity taken.
 Random errors create measurement uncertainty.
 These errors are uncorrelated between measurements.
 Repeated measurements will fall in a pattern and in a large set of such measurements a standard deviation can be calculated as an estimate of the amount of statistical error.

 Systematic errors are errors that are not determined by chance but are introduced by repeatable processes inherent to the system.
-Sources of systematic errors include errors in equipment calibration, uncertainty in correction terms applied during experimental analysis, errors due the use of approximate theoretical models.
+Sources of systematic errors include errors in equipment calibration, uncertainty in correction terms applied during experimental analysis, and errors due to the use of approximate theoretical models.

 Systematic error is sometimes called statistical bias.
 It may often be reduced with standardized procedures.

-Part of the learning process in the various sciences is learning how to use standard instruments and protocols so as to minimize systematic error.
+Part of the learning process in the various sciences is learning how to use standard instruments and protocols to minimize systematic error.

-Over a long period of time, systematic errors in science can be resolved and become a form of "negative knowledge": scientist build up an understanding of how to avoid specific kinds of systematic errors.
+Over a long period of time, systematic errors in science can be resolved and become a form of "negative knowledge": scientists build up an understanding of how to avoid specific kinds of systematic errors.